 To ensure you’re leveraging the best thinking for your ADCOM preparations, anticipate and plan for company groupthink.
 Here are five steps to help you along the way:

-- Build a critical thinking culture.
+Build a critical thinking culture.
 Support and reward colleagues for objectively analyzing facts to form opinions.
-It’s OK to constructively critique process and strategy.
-Also, reward those who not only identify problems, but solve them.
+It’s OK to constructively critique the process and strategy.
+Also, reward those who not only identify problems but solve them.
 It’s easy to critique; it’s more difficult to find solutions.

 One of the common reasons given for groupthink is the absence of anticipating it.
 So get in front of this psychological phenomenon.
 Encourage people from all levels and backgrounds to contribute – and welcome new strategies and new analyses.